Charlotte Neighborhood

 Old Charlotte.
 Estate Properties.
 Quiet Prestige.

 Eastover is Charlotte's most exclusive enclave.
-It is where the city's founding families built their estates, and where their descendants still live.
+It is where the city's founding families built their estates.
+Their descendants still live here.
 This is not just a neighborhood; it is a private club with a zip code.
 You are buying into a century of social capital.

 Estate PropertiesHistoric DesignationMature Tree CanopyMyers Park AdjacentUltra-Luxury